The Private Competition Enforcement Review: Austria

 Overview of recent private antitrust litigation activity

-In addition, Austrian private antitrust litigation has been the nucleus for landmark decisions of the Court of Justice of the European Union (CJEU), such as the Kone case6 regarding antitrust damages claims based on umbrella pricing and the Donau Chemie case7 concerning access to the file by possible private damages claimants.
+In addition, Austrian private antitrust litigation has been the nucleus for landmark decisions of the Court of Justice of the European Union (CJEU), such as the Kone case,6 regarding antitrust damages claims based on umbrella pricing, and the Donau Chemie case,7 concerning access to the file by possible private damages claimants.

 General introduction to the legislative framework for private antitrust enforcement

-The new substantive provisions apply to harm incurred after 26 December 2016; for all damages arising before this date, the old regime has to be applied.
+The EU Damages Directive11 was implemented by the Austrian Cartel and Competition Law Amendment Act 2017 (KaWeRÄG 2017) and amended several laws.
+The substantive provisions apply to harm incurred after 26 December 2016; for all damages arising before this date, the old regime has to be applied.

-The KaWeRÄG 2017 amends the KartG, the Austrian Competition Act and the Austrian Act on Improvement of Local Supplies and Conditions of Competition.
-The provisions in Sections 37a et seq.
-KartG introduced new rules for actions for private antitrust damages claims (PADCs).
+The provisions in Section 37a et seq. of the Austrian Cartel Act (KartG) introduced new rules for actions for private antitrust damages claims (PADCs).
 The ordinary civil courts are the competent courts for PADCs.

-Section 37h KartG stipulates new rules on the limitation period for PADCs.
+Section 37h of the KartG provides rules on the limitation period for PADCs.
 PADCs are now time-barred five years after the injured party becomes aware of the damage and the identity of the infringer (the absolute period of limitation is 10 years after the occurrence of harm).
-The statute of limitation for PADC proceedings is suspended during pending proceedings before the cartel court, the European Commission or the NCAs of other EU Member States; investigations by the European Commission or NCAs into possible infringements of antitrust law; and settlement negotiations.
-In the case of proceedings before the cartel court, or proceedings or investigations by the European Commission or NCAs, the suspension of the statute of limitations ends one year after the decision on the proceedings has become legally binding or after the end of the investigation.
-Section 37g(4) KartG allows courts to suspend the proceedings for a maximum period of two years when it is likely that the parties will agree on a settlement.
-In the case of unsuccessful settlement negotiations, a claim has to be filed within a reasonable period of time (Section 37h(2) final sentence).
+The statute of limitation for PADC proceedings is suspended during pending proceedings before the Cartel Court, the European Commission or the NCAs of other EU Member States; investigations by the European Commission or NCAs into possible infringements of antitrust law; and settlement negotiations.
+In the case of proceedings before the Cartel Court, or proceedings or investigations by the European Commission or NCAs, the suspension of the statute of limitations ends one year after the decision on the proceedings has become legally binding or after the end of the investigation.
+Section 37g(4) of the KartG allows courts to suspend the proceedings for a maximum period of two years when it is likely that the parties will agree on a settlement.
+In the case of unsuccessful settlement negotiations, a claim has to be filed within a reasonable period.13

-The application of the specific rules on PADCs in the KartG requires a domestic effect in Austria (effects doctrine).10 If no such domestic effect can be established, a claimant may only base its PADC on general tort law rules.
+The application of the specific rules on PADCs in the KartG requires a domestic effect in Austria (effects doctrine).14 If no such domestic effect can be established, a claimant may only base its PADC on general tort law rules.

 As regards jurisdiction, a PADC can, inter alia, be brought before Austrian courts against: